mriscoc/Ender3V2S1/README.md

 ## Universal RET6/RCT6 chips: G32, N32, (working on H32), Creality 4.2.7 and 4.2.2 boards

+### - Please read this: -
+When you first turn on the printer and on the Main Menu, go to `Level / Mesh Settings / Mesh Inset`.
+You will see `Mesh X Maximum`, set this to the value that is `Mesh Y Maximum` (or another value as to not hit the bed clips).

+This next part may be optional, but its recommended to do anyway...
+Go back to the `Level` menu, look for `Load Bed Mesh` and select it.
+A status message should then confirm it's loaded.
+(Before that, select which Mesh to load from the `Memory Slot`).

+***Mesh Inset doesnt actually save after restart, so it must be done after the printer is turned on every time (until the issue is fixed)*.***

-So when you start printing and it says Advance Pause with Runout enabled, you may have to change the pull-up to HIGH, or LOW (depending on what is previously selected).
+So when you start printing and it says Advance Pause with Runout enabled, you may have to change the pull-up to HIGH, or LOW (depending on what is already selected).
 This is found in the Prepare menu/ Filament Management/ Filament Settings.
 If you encounter any issues please feel free to post it on the issues tab, or if anything is going well please leavd a comment.